AWS Cost Optimisation for Startups: 11 Practical Ways to Cut Cloud Spend in 30 Days

 Our AWS experts help startups reduce AWS spend without sacrificing reliability.
 Let us analyze your infrastructure and identify savings opportunities.

-Week 2: Storage & Database Wins
+Week 2: storage & database wins

-1. S3 Intelligent Tiering
+1. S3 intelligent tiering

 Time: 30 min | Savings: $50-200/mo | Difficulty: Easy

-Time: 1 hr | Savings: ~20% on volume costs | Difficulty: Easy
+Time: 1 hr | Savings: depends on volume type, Region, IOPS, and throughput | Difficulty: Easy

 - Align throughput and IOPS to actual usage to avoid over-provisioning.